Microsoft® Excel Tips and Techniques

 Extract date from text presents formulas and a VBA function for isolating a date from a text string that mixes the date with other text in no particular order.

 Military date/time presents a formula for converting a “dd/mm/yyyy HH:MM” date and time value to the military equivalent “ddHHMMZmmmmyy” one.

 Month end presents a formula for calulating the end of any month in the future without resort to VBA.

-My thanks to one supporter for this, his comment:
+My thanks to KH for his comment: